 There are seven hanging valleys on this walk.
 A hanging valley is a geological feature formed by a watercourse flowing from the top of a cliff into the sea which erodes the limestone rock creating a small valley and Benagil beach is in one of these valleys.
 At Benagil the direction markers aren’t very clear and it’s easy to take a wrong turn, as we found out.
 When you arrive at the beach, walk up the hill and veer right past O Pescador restaurant until you reach O Algar restaurant.
 Turn right up some steps by the side of the restaurant and follow the path to the famous Algar de Benagil.
-The algar (‘vertical cave’) is fenced off for safety and is not as impressive from above as it is from below and to really appreciate its natural beauty you need to enter it from the sea.
+The algar (‘sinkhole’) is fenced off for safety and is not as impressive from above as it is from below and to really appreciate its natural beauty you need to enter it from the sea.

 Cove between Alfanzina lighthouse and Praia do Carvalho